digitalcortex/aws-s3-uploads-setup-script/README.md

 # Setup S3 storage for file uploads in seconds
-script.sh creates everything needed for storing web app uploads and making them available via Cloudfront:
+**script.sh** creates everything needed for storing web app uploads and making them available via Cloudfront:
 - S3 bucket with policy allowing Cloudfront to access the contents
 - Cloudfront distribution for serving files from S3 bucket
 - Origin Access Control for connecting Cloudfront distribution with an S3 bucket
 - Cloudfront signer public key and key group for protecting private files with signed URLs

-request-certificate.sh creates an SSL certificate issued by Amazon.
+**request-certificate.sh** creates an SSL certificate issued by Amazon.
 Needs manual DNS validation

-generate-signer.sh creates a key that you can use to sign Cloudfront URLs for providing access to protected private files
+**generate-signer.sh** creates a key that you can use to sign Cloudfront URLs for providing access to protected private files

-Note: Ensure you have a AWS CLI configured with your credentials before running "script.sh" and "request-certificate.sh".
+*Ensure you have a AWS CLI configured with your credentials before running "script.sh" and "request-certificate.sh".*

 ## How to use
-#### Step 1.
+### Step 1.
 Allow execution on Linux & Mac OS:
 First time setup command:
 ```
 chmod +x script.sh && chmod +x request-certificate.sh && chmod +x generate-signer.sh
 ```
-#### Step 2.
+### Step 2.
 Generate signer keys for protecting uploads that require authentication for access (optional)
 ```
 generate-signer.sh
 ```